dmbarbour/glas/docs/GlasApps.md

 In context of a transaction loop, fair non-deterministic choice serves as a foundation for task-based concurrency.
 Proposed API:

-* `sys.fork(N)` - fairly chooses and returns an integer in the range 0..(N-1).
+* `sys.select(N)` - fairly chooses and returns an integer in the range 0..(N-1).
 Diverges if N is not a positive integer.
-* `(%fork Op1 Op2 ...)` - (tentative) AST primitive for non-deterministic choice, convenient for static analysis.
+* `(%select Op1 Op2 ...)` - (tentative) AST primitive for non-deterministic choice, convenient for static analysis.

 Fair choice means that, given sufficient opportunities, we'll eventually try all of them.
 However, this doesn't imply *random* or *uniform* choice!
-A scheduler may compute forks in a very predictable pattern, some more frequently than others.
+A scheduler may be very predictable, and may heuristically choose for performance reasons.

 *Note:* Without transaction-loop optimizations for incremental computing and duplication on non-deterministic choice, a basic single-threaded event-loop will perform better.
 We can still use sparks for parallelism.